 COMMENTS

-The Australian National University Library’s theses collection holds the research output of the University’s academic community over the last 60 years.
+Digital theses can be searched online through the theses collection in ANU Open Research.
+The Australian National University Library's theses collection holds the research output of the University's academic community over the last 60 years.
 The first ANU thesis was awarded in 1953.
-By digitising its print theses collection, ANU Library delivers the University’s unique and original research in a freely available, open access ...
+By digitising its print theses collection, ANU Library ...

 Theses completed for higher research degrees (PhD, Masters or Honours) form an important body of original research.
 There are a number of places you can search for Australian theses, we have outlined the three main sources for you below.
 National Library collection While the Library holds a selection of theses presented to Australian universities, we do not have a comprehensive collection.
 To ...